durr1602/gyoza/config/README.md

 - Pos_start: starting position in the protein sequence.
 If you've mutated several regions/fragments in a coding gene, this position should refer to the full-length protein sequence
 - Replicate: e.g. "R1"
 - Timepoint: "T0", "T1", etc. Intermediate timepoints are optional.
+- Report: "yes" (or a different truthy value) to include the sample in the HTML report.

 Finally, additional columns can be added by the user to specify what makes this sample unique.
 These are referred to as "sample attributes" and could correspond to the genetic background, the fragment/region of the gene if it applies, the drug used for selection, etc. In summary, a "sample" is any unique combination of sample attributes + Replicate + Timepoint and should be associated to 2 fastq files, for the forward and reverse reads, respectively.
 Sample attributes = attributes related to Mutated_seq + optional attributes.